-5.1 Driver education
+4.1 Driver training

-5.1.1 Initial driver training to prepare for the driving test
+4.1.1 Initial driver training

-Despite the idea having intuitive appeal, evaluation studies and meta-analyses have previously shown that formal initial driver training provided by a certified driving instructor generally did not result in lower crash rates after licensing than informal driver training provided by a lay instructor (e.g. a parent) (Beanland, Goode, Salmon, & Lenné, 2013; Blomberg & Fisher, 2012; Elvik, Høye, Vaa, & Sørensen, 2009; Lonero & Mayhew, 2010; Mayhew & Simpson, 2002; Peck, 2011; Wells et al., 2008).
+Despite the idea having intuitive appeal, evaluation studies and metaanalyses have previously shown that formal initial driver training provided by a certified driving instructor generally did not result in lower crash rates after licensing than informal driver training provided by a lay instructor (e.g. a parent) (Beanland et al., 2013; Blomberg & Fisher, 2012; Elvik et al., 2009; Lonero & Mayhew, 2010; Mayhew & Simpson, 2002; Peck, 2011; Wells et al., 2008).
 However, most of these evaluation studies are old and have a rather weak research design (e.g. no random assignment).
 Moreover, the effect of basic training at US-American high schools investigated in most of these studies might have been limited because the trainings did probably not address the main causes of crash involvement for their very young participants, namely a lack of higher order skills and motivation to avoid risks like drinking and driving, operating a mobile phone while driving, or peer pressure.
-Recent study results indicate that initial driver training programs that do so may reduce crash risk after licensing (Horswill et al., 2021; Watson-Brown, Scott-Parker, & Senserrick, 2021).
-In Great Britain, studies have shown the benefits of changes to the driving test that focus on 'real-world' driving rather than manoeuvres (Helman et al., 2017).
+Recent study results indicate that initial driver training programs that do so may reduce crash risk after licensing (Horswill et al., 2021; Watson-Brown, Scott-Parker & Senserrick, 2021).
+In Great Britain, studies have indicated that directing the focus of the driving test on 'real-world' driving rather than manoeuvres could have a beneficial impact (Helman et al., 2017).

-5.1.2 Graduated driver licence (GDL)
+4.1.2 Graduated driver licence (GDL)

-Graduated licensing implies that aspirant drivers first gain experience in safe conditions before they are allowed to drive in more demanding traffic situations.
+Graduated licensing ensures that novice drivers first gain experience in safer conditions before they are allowed to drive in more demanding traffic situations.
 Several countries, including the United States, Canada, Australia and New-Zealand have a form of 'graduated driver licensing' system.
-In the EU, Ireland has recently implemented a graduated driver licence system.